jan-kolarik/jan-kolarik.github.io/content/posts/terminal-presentation.md

 ShowCodeCopyButtons: true
 ShowToc: true
 ShowReadingTime: true
+ShowPostNavLinks: true
 ---

 ## Intro

 If you are planning to make a presentation including some live command-line examples, the following article could be useful for you.

 I'd like to share with you my setup which results in HTML presentation containing embedded console windows which can run isolated from your host system.